 Oregon Outback Scenic Byway ~ A View into Oregon’s Past and Dynamic High Desert Scenery

-Recently we took a road trip on one of Oregon’s 26 Scenic Byways, Oregon Outback Scenic Byway.
+We recently spent a few weeks in Taos visiting our daughter.
+A long road trip that brought us back into Oregon from Nevada onto one of Oregon’s 26 Scenic Byways, Oregon Outback Scenic Byway.
 This byway takes you through a slice of the Great Basin, an isolated diverse landscape, where lush green forests of the Oregon Cascades are replaced by sagebrush and stunning rock formations.

 See striking evidence of mysterious rock formations left behind by volcanoes at Fort Rock.
 The Abert Rim is a 30-mile-long fault escarpment, one of the nation’s longest and most continuous fault escarpment that rises more than 2,000 feet above the Byway.

 Take a few minutes to stop at Picture Rock Pass, named for ancient Indian petroglyph-decorated rocks that are within walking distance of the highway.
 I discovered these while seeking Geocache GC18MWG ‘Between Basins’.
 Yes, I am a cacher and, as everywhere in Oregon, there are plenty for you to hunt for.
 Don’t miss Lakeview Geyser Earthcache GC23CK7, the Old Perpetual Geyser.